evvvvil/urptransitionshaders-docs/README.md

 **Shadow Render face**<br>
 _This option is only available when surface render face is set to `Front` or `Back`._<br> When rendering just the front or back face, shadows can appear cut off during transitions.
 Use this to override the render face setting for shadows to improve coverage.
 Flip the shadow render face or select both to ensure the shadow aligns with the mesh transition.

-**Mirror Transition**<br>
-Mirror transition will fade both axis directions.
-For example to reveal an object from its center outwards vertically and in both up and down direction.

-**Mirror Offset**<br>
-_This option is only available when `Mirror Transition` is ON._<br> Offset start of mirror effect.
-Useful when `Direction` is `Negative` - should be close to 0 when `Positive`.
-Change this to pull in or push out the start of mirror effect.
-Combine this value - to hide enough of object at the start of transition, and the scale value to reveal enough of the object at the end.

 **Slant Transition**<br>
 Slant / angle transition with a diagonal cut along another axis.